4 Ways for Photographers to Overcome Creative Slumps

 Treat your eyes as the viewfinder

-No camera in the world can view and capture scenes with more resolution or than our own eyes.
+No camera in the world can view and capture scenes with more resolution or clarity than our own eyes.
 The human eye has roughly 576 megapixels.
 Compare that to the newest mirrorless cameras which are regarded as phenomenal and you’ll see that they trounce those 50-60 megapixel devices.

 Our eyes showcase the beauty of the world every day.
-A really useful and abstract tip is to consciously imagine that your field of is the viewfinder of your camera.
+A really useful and abstract tip is to consciously imagine that your field of vision is the viewfinder of your camera.
 When you get into this headspace after a couple of days or weeks, you begin to notice scenes that would make for great images.

 If you combine this tip with tip number 4 (bring your camera everywhere) you’ll never miss the mark.
 If something looks great to your eyes, it will more than likely make for a great final image.

-Treat your eyes like the viewfinder of a camera and search carefully for those iconic moments.
+Treat your eyes like the viewfinder of a camera and search carefully for those moments.
 Don’t worry about perfect lighting or capturing every detail immaculately.
 Subjectively identify the perfect moment that speaks to you.

-Maybe it’s the fog rolling through a field during sunrise.
+Maybe it’s the rolling through a field during sunrise.
 Maybe you’re with friends and one or two of them share a moment you want to remember.
 Constantly treat your eyes as a viewfinder.
 Simply reminding yourself of this will put you on the lookout for great moments.

 Conclusion